nancyjain042/Steelcase-Inc.-Customer-Analysis-SQL/README.md

 # Steelcase-Inc.-Customer-Analysis-SQL

-# Project Overview
+# Business Problem
 Steelcase Inc. is an American manufacturer of furniture, casegoods, seating, and storage and partitioning systems for offices, hospitals, classrooms, and residential interiors.
+The primary objective of this initiative is to perform an in-depth analysis of the historical sales data and extract actionable insights that will facilitate informed decision-making across multiple facets of the business.
+By addressing a series of advanced analysis questions, the company aims to establish a comprehensive strategy that aligns with market trends, customer preferences, and operational efficiency.